Caen's Lair

 He grimaced again, but Cris didn't seem to care.

 "In the meantime, can I interest you in the newest model of fishing rod we just got in?
 Brilliant grip.
-Couldn't break it if you tried to pole jump with it."
+Couldn't break it if you tried to pole vault with it."

 Tump rolled his eyes and let himself be distracted.